joannecheng/joannecheng.github.io/_posts/2023-09-12-recreating-richmond-map-part1.markdown

     dst.write(out_img)
 ```

-You should have a new file called `clipped_treecover.tif`.
+You should have a new file called `clipped_treecover.tif` that is a lot smaller than the original treecover raster file.

 ### Render Tree Cover Data